Mike Curcio

-Mike Curcio (born January 24, 1957) is a former American football linebacker in the National Football League (NFL).
+Mike Curcio (born January 24, 1957) is an American former professional football player who was a linebacker in the National Football League (NFL) for the Philadelphia Eagles and Green Bay Packers.
+He played college football for the Temple Owls.

-Biography
+Early life and college

 Curcio was born on January 24, 1957, in Hudson, New York.

-Career
+Raised in the Mays Landing section of Hamilton Township, Atlantic County, New Jersey, Curcio played prep football at Oakcrest High School, graduating in 1975.
+He played at the collegiate level at Temple University.

+Professional career

-Curcio was drafted in the eighth round of the 1980 NFL Draft by the Philadelphia Eagles and would later play two seasons with the team.
+Curcio was selected in the eighth round of the 1980 NFL draft by the Philadelphia Eagles and would later play two seasons with the team.
 During the 1983 NFL season, he played with the Green Bay Packers.

-He played at the collegiate level at Temple University.